zeljkoobrenovic/grounded-architecture/_posts/2022-06-20-preparing-for-ai.markdown

 <br>
 ## Persuasion: Influence Is the New Essential Skill

 Being right isn't enough.
-We've all seen smart, solid architecture proposals collapse in a meeting because nobody bought in.
+We've all seen smart, solid IT architecture proposals collapse in a meeting because nobody bought in.

 ![](assets/images/istock/iStock-924368526.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/martin-dm">martin-dm</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

-In flatter, faster-moving organizations, architects don't get to "hand off" decisions anymore.
+In flatter, faster-moving organizations, IT architects don't get to "hand off" decisions anymore.
 You need to persuade.
 Influence.
 Evangelize.
 And not just to engineering leads, but to legal, finance, operations, even marketing.

-**Example:** An architect at a SaaS company proposed migrating key services to a modular platform model using containers and service meshes.
+**Example:** An IT architect at a SaaS company proposed migrating key services to a modular platform model using containers and service meshes.
 Engineering was sold.
 Leadership wasn't.
 So he reframed the proposal—not as a technical upgrade, but as a way to reduce time-to-market by 30%, improve SLAs for premium customers, and simplify compliance reporting.
 Suddenly, everyone was listening.

 This is persuasion: making the right decision make sense to others.